-Final Axonometric Drawing with Smart City Illustrations Proposed Smart City Systems for Urawa-Misono
+Proposed Smart City Systems for Urawa-Misono

-SITUATIONAL KINETIC FACADES Kinetic facades have the ability to open or close based on the amount of sunlight a building receives.
+SITUATIONAL KINETIC FACADES

+These kinetic facades have the ability to open or close based on the amount of sunlight a building receives.
 They also have the ability to fold down onto tracks on the ground to form hard paving, tables, or chairs within the public courtyard.

-SITUATIONAL PUBLIC SPACES On game days, this land can be used for parking, but on normal days in which parking is not in demand, smart sensors in the light posts can turn this space into a public amenity.
+SITUATIONAL PUBLIC SPACES

+On game days, this lot of land can be used for parking, but on normal days in which parking is not in demand, smart sensors in the light posts can turn this space into a public amenity.

-PEDESTRIAN NAVIGATION APP The app developed or Urawa Misono allows navigation based on preference while also offering incentives to encourage pedestrians to use different routes.
+PEDESTRIAN NAVIGATION APP

+The app developed or Urawa Misono allows navigation based on preference while also offering incentives to encourage pedestrians to use different routes.
 This helps to lessen heavy traffic on any one specific path by encouraging users to take longer, more scenic routes in order to claim rewards such as local coupons.

-RESPONSIVE LIGHTING SYSTEMS Smart street lights are implemented at night where sensors recognize vehicle or pedestrian traffic and enables street lights to guide their path.
+Smart street lights are implemented at night where sensors recognize vehicle or pedestrian traffic and enables street lights to guide their path.
 These sensors prevent energy waste when roads are empty while allowing user to feel safe and secure.